PacificBiosciences/sawfish/docs/user_guide.md

       --cnv-excluded-regions ${DISTRO_ROOT_DIR}/data/cnv_excluded_regions/annotation_and_common_cnv.hg38.bed.gz \
       --output-dir HG002_discover_dir

+#### Single sample joint-call step

+The `joint-call` command can be specified in one of two styles, the first is to provide a path to each input discover directory using one or more `--sample` command-line entries.
+For the example case the joint-call command in this style would be as follows:

     sawfish joint-call \
       --threads 16 \
       --sample HG002_discover_dir \
       --output-dir HG002_joint_call_dir

+Note that when the `joint-call` step is called using the commands demonstrated in the above example, the reference fasta and sample bam path specified in the `discover` step are stored and reused in the subsequent `joint-call` step.
+This can be convenient for quick analysis of a small number of files on a persistent filesystem.

+The `joint-call` step can also be configured in a second style, by directly specifying the reference and specifying the bam path for each sample in a sample CSV file.
+In this style the joint-call command would be run as follows:

+    cat << END > all_samples.csv
+    HG002_discover_dir, HG002.GRCh38.bam
+    END

+    sawfish joint-call \
+      --threads 16 \
+      --ref GRCh38.fa \
+      --sample-csv all_samples.csv \
+      --output-dir HG002_joint_call_dir

+Here the `--sample-csv` argument is used instead of the `--sample` argument.
+Besides allowing the specification of new bam file paths, this can be convenient as a way to specify larger numbers of input samples, see the trio example below for an example of how this file is input for a multi-sample analysis.

-The primary output of the `joint-call` step can be found in `HG002_joint_call_dir/genotyped.sv.vcf.gz`.
+Whichever style is used to run the `joint-call` command, the primary output of this step can be found in `HG002_joint_call_dir/genotyped.sv.vcf.gz`.
 See the [outputs](#outputs) section below for discussion of this and all other output files.

-Note that the reference fasta and sample bam path specified in the `discover` step are stored and reused in the subsequent `joint-call` step.

-### Joint calling SVs and CNVs across a set of samples
+### Quickstart Example 2: Joint calling SVs and CNVs on a trio

-To call SVs and CNVs on a set of samples, run `discover` separately on each mapped sample bam, and then run `joint-call` on all `discover` step output directories.
+To call SVs and CNVs jointly on multiple samples, run `discover` separately on each mapped sample bam, and then run `joint-call` on all `discover` step output directories.

 The following example shows how this is done for mapped sequences from the HG002 trio, given the following bam files:
 `HG004.GRCh38.bam`, `HG003.GRCh38.bam`, `HG002.GRCh38.bam`.

+#### Trio discover step

 As a first step, `discover` needs to be run on all 3 samples.
 In the example below 16 threads are used to process each sample.
 Note that these 3 commands are independent and could be run in parallel.